-7 fun ways to get more creative with screenshots from your online calls
+Social media: 7 fun ways to get more creative with posting screenshots from online calls

 It has been almost a year now of having moved most in-person meetings to virtual calls.
 Whether you've gotten used to and prefer these online calls, or whether you're so done with them, the one thing I think we can agree on is that the screenshots of these meetings shared online can get a bit boring!
 I really think it's time to get more creative.
 To be honest, I'm also guilty of posting some 'boring' Zoom screenshots, but I've recently seen some people and organisations having fun with it, which has inspired me as well.